nf-core/modules/README.md

 - Where applicable, the usage and generation of compressed files SHOULD be enforced as input and output, respectively:
     - `*.fastq.gz` and NOT `*.fastq`
     - `*.bam` and NOT `*.sam`

-- A module MUST NOT contain a `when` statement.
+- The process definition MUST NOT contain a `when` statement.

 - Where applicable, each module command MUST emit a file `<SOFTWARE>.version.txt` containing a single line with the software's version in the format `<VERSION_NUMBER>` or `0.7.17` e.g.

     ```bash